 • Hacker damage: You’ll be reimbursed for the costs associated with restoration, repair or replacement if a hacker damages your systems, website, data or programs.

-• Privacy protection: We’ll help you settle claims made against you in relation to failing to keep personal data secure.
-We’ll also cover the regulatory investigation costs and settle civil penalties levied by regulators, if possible.
+• Privacy protection: This will help you settle claims made against you in relation to failing to keep personal data secure.
+It will also cover the regulatory investigation costs and settle civil penalties levied by regulators, if possible.

-• Cyber business interruption: If damage caused by a hacker prevents you from earning revenue, we’ll compensate you for the loss of income as well as the damage caused to your reputation.
+• Cyber business interruption: If damage caused by a hacker prevents you from earning revenue, you’ll be compensated for the loss of income as well as the damage caused to your reputation.

-• Media liability: Our policy includes protection if you infringe someone else’s copyright by mistake.
+• Media liability: Policies can includes protection if you infringe someone else’s copyright by mistake.
 For example, if you accidentally libel a third party in your electronic communications or you use a picture without permission from the owner.

-• Cyber extortion (ransomware): If a hacker attempts to hold your business to ransom, we’ll protect you by covering any ransom you pay.
-We’ll also cover the costs of hiring a risk consultancy firm to manage the situation.
+• Cyber extortion (ransomware): If a hacker attempts to hold your business to ransom, you’ll be protected with cover for any ransom you pay.
+The costs of hiring a risk consultancy firm to manage the situation will also be covered.

 Factors which could affect the cost of your cyber insurance policy include: